 Does WeStretch use ballistic stretching?

 No, since WeStretch was designed to have stretches that everyone can do, there are no ballistic stretches in our routines.
 WeStretch is here to help you recover from your injuries, not add to them.

 There are a handful of dynamic stretches, though, that allow you to move through your entire range of motion, such as circling your arms or swinging your leg back and forth.

 Examples of ballistic stretching.

-These ballistic stretching exercises are not recommended.
-These examples are just so that you can understand just exactly what ballistic movements look like.
-If you want to do the safe versions of these stretches, get into the basic position, and slowly move deeper until you can feel the pull in your muscles, and refrain from bobbing around in the position.
-If you feel pain while doing these actions, stop immediately.
+These ballistic stretch exercises are not recommended.
+These examples are just so that you can understand just exactly what ballistic stretching looks like.
+If you want to do the safe versions of these stretches, get into the basic position, slowly move deeper until you can feel the stretch, and refrain from bobbing around in the position.
+If you feel pain while stretching, stop immediately.

 This is where you are seated on the ground, with the soles of your feet placed together and you bounce your knees up and down.
 While this may be tempting to try this to release tight hip flexors, performing it as a static stretch is safer for your body.